fescherer/rocket-seat-challenges/02-coffee-delivery/README.md

 ## 🤗 Special Thanks 🤗

-My thanks to the incredible instructors of this immersion. <3
+My thanks to the incredible instructors of this projects. <3

 <table>
   <tr>